top of page

 Project Overview

-The Eclipse Soundscapes Citizen Science Project (ES:CSP) is a NASA-supported initiative that enables people with visual impairments to listen to, interact with, and analyze audio recordings of the 2023 eclipse through a mobile app.
+The Eclipse Soundscapes Citizen Science Project (ES:CSP) empowers people with visual impairments to experience eclipses through sound.
+Using our mobile app, participants can listen to, interact with, and analyze audio recordings of the 2023 eclipse.
+This site is dedicated to raising awareness, sharing research insights, and inviting you to join our community of citizen scientists.

 Client